 Organization: West Virginia University

-The WV GIS Technical Center, housed in the Department of Geology and Geography in the Eberly College of Arts and Sciences, is seeking a full-time Research Associate (GIS Programmer/System Administrator) who will provide GIS programming and system administration expertise within the Center to support geospatial mapping and research projects, web map and application development, and maintaining and expanding the geospatial infrastructure in the state of West Virginia.
+The WV GIS Technical Center, housed in the Department of Geology and Geography in the Eberly College of Arts and Sciences, is seeking a full-time GIS Programmer who will provide GIS programming expertise and assist with system administration within the Center to support geospatial mapping and research projects, web map and application development, and maintaining and expanding the geospatial infrastructure in the state of West Virginia.

 The Technical Center (http://wvgis.wvu.edu) is an educational and research institution which provides direction and leadership to users of geographic information systems, digital mapping, and remote sensing within the State of West Virginia.
 The Center collaborates with the WV Office of GIS Coordination and other organizations to develop and distribute geographic data and information.
 It provides outreach, educational, and mapping services to the citizens, government agencies, non-profit organizations, and businesses of West Virginia in the area of GIS and related spatial data technologies.